-In the event that an Adult customer is over-income, the following policy will be followed.
+In the event that an Adult customer falls outside of a WIOA priority group and whose income is above the current HHS poverty or the DOL LLSIL income guidelines, the following priority will be followed.

 Note: there is no income restriction to receive basic career services.